This is a guest post by Sarah Landrum from Punched Clocks

 10. Streamline Your Workflow With Apps

 If you have any “easy” tasks that are repetitive and time-consuming (e.g. sorting email), let productivity apps do the heavy-lifting.
-You can pick from the 20 best ones or you can try out any of the dozens that get pushed out into the market every day.
+You can pick from the 20 best ones or you can check out this great review on the best Productivity Apps in 2018 .
 No matter which you pick, the important thing is that it works for you.

 11. Improve Your Sleep Hygiene